-Bill’s restaurants are great for families.
-They’re a great choice for a kid friendly restaurant in London and have an increasing number of branches all over the UK.
+Bill's restaurants are great for families.
+They're a great choice if you're looking for kid friendly restaurants in London and have an increasing number of branches all over the UK.

 Back in the day before the Sneaky Veg kids were born one of my all-time favourite things to do was get the train down to Brighton with my girl friends, queue for brunch at Bill's and then spend the rest of the day shopping.
 The last time I did this I was pregnant with R and the kind staff at Bill's found me a stool so I didn't have to stand to queue!

 Luckily for me Bill's now have branches all over London and they all serve up good, real food with lots of veggie options.

 We were invited along to Bill's to review the experience and in particular the kids' menu.
 I have mixed feelings about children's menus.
 Often the choices are both uninspiring and unhealthy and the kids end up eating chicken nuggets and chips.
 And in the case of Little S, who is 2, if I order him anything with chips he will eat all the chips and nothing else on his plate.
 It also means that they're much less likely to try something new.

 On the other hand, having a separate children's menu usually mean that there's something that's an appropriate portion size and that my kids will like leaving me free to enjoy my meal in peace.
 In theory anyway!

 Read on to find out what we thought of lunch at Bill's.

 Yes, the Bill's kids' lunch and dinner menu costs £6.50.
 It comes with a glass of juice, a starter, a main and a dessert.